 Be the first to know about sales, specials, and news!

 What is Endometriosis?

 Endometriosis is an inflammatory condition that is caused by endometrial tissue (the tissue that normally lines the uterus) that is displaced outside of the uterus and is reactive to hormones such as estrogen.
-The most common places to find endometrial deposits is in the abdominal cavity where it can grow on the inner layer of the abdominal wall, bladder, colon, the ovaries, and/or the fallopian tubes.
+The most common places to find endometrial deposits are in the abdominal cavity where it can grow on the inner layer of the abdominal wall, bladder, colon, ovaries, and/or the fallopian tubes.